googleapis/nodejs-firestore/api-report/firestore.api.md

 // build/src/bulk-writer.d.ts:501:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/bulk-writer.d.ts:507:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/bulk-writer.d.ts:514:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/bundle.d.ts:20:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/filter.d.ts:121:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/filter.d.ts:156:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:279:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:280:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:299:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:300:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:306:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:307:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:321:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:322:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:328:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:329:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:337:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:338:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:345:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:346:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:352:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:353:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:361:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:362:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:844:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:845:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:863:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:864:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:865:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:867:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:866:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/src/index.d.ts:868:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:878:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:880:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:869:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:879:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/index.d.ts:881:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:883:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:882:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/src/index.d.ts:884:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:885:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/src/path.d.ts:30:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/path.d.ts:32:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
 // build/src/path.d.ts:120:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration